cwy20030/ActiGlobe/articles/Circadian-Analysis.md

 Model](Circadian-Analysis_files/figure-html/Model%202%20FGLS-1.png)

-It is worth noting that we cannot individually interpret each cosinor parameters alone when fitting a multicomponent model, This is because the rest-activity patterns estimated by general linear regression is the cumulative sum of all the fitted cosinor components (i.e. both 12 and 24hour waves).
-As such, it is better to use the parameters extracted post hoc for analysis.
+It is worth noting that we cannot individually interpret each cosinor parameter alone when fitting a multicomponent model.
+This is because the rest-activity patterns estimated by general linear regression are the cumulative sums of all the fitted cosinor components (i.e., both 12- and 24-hour waves).
+As such, it is better to use the post hoc-extracted parameters for analysis.

     #>    Beta.12   Gamma.12     phi.12
     #>   77.74727 -112.12098   10.15794